qkzk/fm/development.md

     - [x] ensure rg & grep can be run before executing fuzzy find of line
     - [x] FIX nucleo out of bounds
+    - [ ] move nucleo interaction from status as much as possible: init, drop, whatever doesn't require status
     - [ ] testing: file, line, help

 - [x] FIX: save a name for previews, use it to display